DaniJobe/LabVIEW2018-Python-Integration-Example/README.md

 **Note:**
 You will need to have [configured pip and python in your computer's system environmental variables](https://www.computerhope.com/issues/ch000549.htm)

+## Getting Started
+Once you have completed the Installation step, open the HandsOn Guide.pdf and follow along with the examples.

 ## Author

 **Danielle Jobe** - *Initial work* - [DanielleJobe](https://github.com/DanielleJobe)